Leave this site

 We are responding to community concerns linked to a range of anti-social behaviour linked to youth groups and members of the street community across the ward.
 The main number of reports over the last month have been around the areas of Williamson Square and around Highfield Street, near to Vauxhall Road.

-We have provided evidence to Liverpool City Council to support a Public Spaces Protection Order (PSPO).
-This has now been approved and is being actively enforced by police officers and PCSOs.
-Since it was introduced, officers have taken firm action against those who break the rules, including removing individuals from the area and reporting breaches to the council.
+We have provided extensive evidence to Liverpool City Council in support of the introduction of a Public Spaces Protection Order (PSPO).
+The PSPO has now been approved by the Council and is being actively enforced by police officers and PCSOs across the neighbourhood.

-In addition, Merseyside Fire and Rescue Service, along with the North West Underwater Search and Marine Unit, have been carrying out visible boat patrols along the waterfront and docks.
-These patrols provide extra reassurance, and further activity is planned.
+In addition, Merseyside Fire and Rescue Service, together with the North West Underwater Search and Marine Unit, have conducted visible patrols across the waterfront and dock areas.
+These patrols have provided additional reassurance to residents and visitors, with further activity planned throughout the summer period.

-We encourage all members of the public to report incidents by calling 101, or 999 in an emergency.
-You can also report online or visit your local enquiry office at Admiral Street Police Station or St Anne Street Police Station.
+Members of the public are encouraged to report all incidents of anti-social behaviour and crime by calling 101, or 999 in an emergency.
+Reports can also be submitted online or in person at the General Enquiry Office at Admiral Street Police Station or St Anne Street Police Station.

 We aim to build trust with local retailers by responding proactively to retail crime and encouraging confidence in reporting incidents such as shop theft, burglary, and robbery, so we can better support businesses across Liverpool City Centre.

-We have introduced a dedicated team of officers through a new initiative called Operation Santiago.
-This team works closely with local businesses and takes a proactive approach to tackling shop theft, burglary, and robbery in key retail areas across the City Centre North ward.
+As part of our ongoing commitment to keeping Liverpool City Centre safe, we have introduced a dedicated team of officers through Operation Santiago.
+This initiative has been developed to work closely with local businesses and take a proactive approach to tackling shop theft, burglary and robbery across the main retail areas of the City Centre North ward.

-•Joint patrols with local security teams each week to increase visibility, strengthen working relationships, and share information in real time.
+•Joint patrols with retail security teams, carried out regularly to increase visibility, strengthen partnership working and facilitate real-time intelligence sharing.

-•Targeted action against anti-social behaviour, including the use of pre-Community Protection Notices (pre-CPNs) and Criminal Behaviour Orders (CBOs) for repeat offenders, helping to prevent further crimes and protect businesses.
+•Targeted action against anti-social behaviour and prolific offenders, including the use of Pre-Community Protection Notices (Pre-CPNs) and applications for Criminal Behaviour Orders (CBOs) to help prevent further offending and protect local businesses.

-We are also aware that some shops are being targeted by individuals committing offences linked to substance misuse.
-To help with this, funding has been secured for a Safer Pod, which has been placed in stores experiencing repeated issues.
-This has proven effective in reducing crime by acting as a strong visual deterrent.
+We also recognise that some retail premises are repeatedly targeted by offenders seeking to fund substance misuse.
+To address this, funding has been secured for a Safer Pod, which has been deployed at stores experiencing ongoing issues.
+The presence of the pod has proven effective in deterring offenders and reducing criminal activity through its highly visible presence.